 The various projects to create leading universities may offer some indication of what to expect.
 Each time the government has introduced a new program to support excellence, the number of institutions receiving priority funding has been reduced (Balzer and Askonas, 2014:3).

-The emphasis on university-based research has elicited howls of protest from Russia’s Academy of Sciences and other stand-alone research institutions.
+The emphasis on university-based research has elicited howls of protest from Russia’s Academy of Science and other stand-alone research institutions.
 Academy supporters persist in arguing that Academy scholars are more productive than university faculty.
-While accurate, the data ignore the heavy teaching loads at VUZy, compared to nearly total freedom of Academy personnel.
-This is a remnant of the Soviet system where most VUZy focused on teaching while Academy and industrial research institutes conducted the R&D. In a market economy, a system allowing hundreds of thousands of scholars to devote all of their time to research became impossible to support.
+While accurate, the data ignore the heavy teaching loads at VUZy, compared to far greater freedom of Academy personnel to devote time to research and publication.
+This is a legacy of the Soviet system where most VUZy focused on teaching while Academy and industrial research institutes conducted the R&D. In a market economy, a system allowing hundreds of thousands of scholars to devote all of their time to research became impossible to support.

 It is difficult to find researchers in any country who do not believe they could accomplish more with additional financial resources.
 The discussion above illustrates that in Russia, this problem is particularly acute (most recently Mindeli and Chernykh, 2016).
 That it may be tipping into a genuine crisis stems from the declining value of the ruble since 2014.
 This makes imported supplies and equipment far more expensive (essentially a doubling of prices since 2014), limits foreign travel by Russian scientists, and makes hiring foreigners to teach or collaborate in research far more expensive.
 (One positive result of the devaluation is that foreigners with dollars or euros now find that, even with inflation, most costs in Russia are 40–50 percent lower than two years ago.
 But that does not help Russian institutions paying salaries or stipends in foreign currency to attract visitors.)

-Russia’s strong tradition of good education at the nation’s elite institutions of higher learning continues to generate a stream of graduates well prepared in math, natural science and computer science.
+Russia’s strong tradition of good education at the nation’s elite institutions of higher learning continues to generate a stream of graduates well prepared in math, some fields of natural science, and computer science.
 How long this may continue given the generally accepted decline in elementary and secondary education is an open question.

 Many observers believe that the quality of students has been declining, initially in elementary and secondary education, but now also in higher education.
 Faculty members are aging, while administrators rarely have training for their increasingly difficult roles.
 In some instances, retiring politicians have been appointed to head universities, with at best mixed results (interviews).